RTL 4: History

-It originally launched on the Astra 1A satellite as RTL Véronique on 2 October 1989, before re-branding as RTL 4 the next year.
+It originally launched on the Astra 1A satellite as RTL Véronique on 2 October 1989, before rebranding as RTL 4 the next year, absorbing some of the assets of TV10, which never launched.
 1, 2 and 3 were already used by the Netherlands' public broadcasters.
 It was one of the first private commercial broadcaster in the Netherlands.
 Officially, it still broadcasts from Luxembourg.
 Private broadcasters were not allowed in the Netherlands until 1992.
-The encryption system employed by both RTL 4 and 5 analogue services whilst on the Astra 1A and 1C satellites was Luxcrypt.
-This standard was employed in order to protect the distribution rights sold by foreign studios to RTL.